tomsunhc/2023-hw-mini/doc/thonny.md

 If you named the Pico Python file "main.py" it will run automatically.
 Pressing the "stop" button in Thonny will stop the program and restart main.py.

+## Troubleshooting

+If when running the MicroPython code you get an error like:

+> ModuleNotFoundError: No module named 'machine'

+this usually means you're running the code on your computer instead of the Pico.
+In Thonny, click "Tools - Interpreter" and select "MicroPython (Raspberry Pi Pico)" to automatically run on the Pico instead of your laptop.